Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 How To Do

-1. Grab a dumbbell in each hand and lie against an incline bench, face up, with your feet firmly planted on the floor.
+1. Grab a dumbbell or Ez bar and lie against an incline bench, face up, with your feet firmly planted on the floor.

 2. Extend your arms over your shoulders with your palms facing each other.

-4. Hold this position for a count and then with a controlled motion raise your arms back up to the starting position.
+4. Hold this position for a count, and then raise your arms back up to the starting position with a controlled motion.

 7. Overhead Barbell Tricep Extension